T0uchM3/Signal-Processing/README.md

 # Signal-Processing
-Using Pyside along Matplotlib for a basic mathematic signal processing program.
+Using Pyside along Matplotlib for a basic mathematical signal processing program.

 Matplotlib canvas integrated into Pyside (.ui) as a custom widget.